-The Sea Otter trainer II is an entry level keeper position with a focus on marine mammal care.
-Implements training based on the goals established by the veterinarian, Director of Husbandry and curatorial staff.
-The Sea Otter trainer II reports to the Curator and communicates effectively with the veterinary staff, members of the other Husbandry Department divisions and all other Audubon Nature Institute (ANI) departments
+The Aquarist II is an entry level keeper position with a focus in one animal care area with the ability to competently serve as coverage to at least one other gallery.
+The Aquarist 2 reports to the Assistant Curator and communicates effectively with the veterinary staff, members of the other Husbandry Department divisions and all other Audubon Nature Institute departments.

 The Lead First Cook is primarily responsible for all culinary preparation and presentation of all food for the Clubhouse Café and private events, in addition to some supervisory requirements.
 Reporting to the Executive Chef and receiving additional direction from the Sous Chef, the Lead First Cook’s position is a “working chef’s position” directly responsible for culinary preparation and presentation of A La Carte and catering food.
 The Lead First Cook assumes full responsibility of all kitchen line staff in the absence of Executive Chef and Sous Chef.
 This position also requires accountability of the line for the meal periods that you are scheduled, to head up parties at our venue, do ordering, take inventory, be at BEO meetings, operation team meetings, conduct walk thru with FOH staff and sales staff, insure compliance with green intuitive, sanitation, recipe adherence and scheduling.

 The First Cook is primarily responsible for all culinary preparation and presentation of all food for the Clubhouse Café, private events, in addition to some supervisory requirements.
 Reporting to the Executive Chef and receiving additional direction from the Sous Chef, the First Cook’s position is a “working chef’s position” directly responsible for culinary preparation and presentation of a La Carte and catering food.
 The First Cook assumes full responsibility of all kitchen line staff in the absence of Executive Chef, Sous Chef and lead first cook.